 At the end of each fiscal year, the portion of the Company's investments in eligible entities, as well as other eligible investments which do not entail any security or hypothec and are made as first purchaser, must represent on average at least 60% of the adjusted average net assets of the Company for the preceding year.
 Furthermore, a portion representing at least 35% of that percentage must be invested in entities situated in the resource regions of Québec or in eligible cooperatives.
 Failure to comply with those rules can expose the Company to penalties.
-As at December 31, 2014 and 2013, and January 1, 2013, no amounts were payable under those rules.
+As at December 31, 2014 and 2013, no amount was payable under those rules.
+Pursuant to the provincial budget in March 2015, beginning in 2016, changes will be made to the eligibility rules as discussed on page 14 of the Management Discussion and Analysis.